Immigration Attorney in Las Cruces Providing Deportation Defense

 - Be a person of good moral character; and

-- Have a basic knowledge of U.S. government (this, too, can be excepted due to permanent physical or mental impairment); and
+- Have a basic knowledge of U.S. government (this may be exempted due to permanent physical or mental impairment); and

 - Have a period of continuous residence and physical presence in the United States; and